Nicholaswogan/NumbaMinpack/README.md

 - `hybrd` (modified Powell method) with a finite-differenced, non-analytical, jacobian.

 ## Installation
 `NumbaMinpack` will probably only work on MacOS or Linux.
-You must have `gfortran` installed.
-On Mac install with `brew install gcc`.
-You must also have python >3.6.0 with `numpy` and `numba`.
+You must have a fortran compiler (On Mac install with `brew install gcc`).

 After satisfying the dependencies, install with the pip command below